-Japan’s shipping giant MOL has signed a new deal to charter one newbuild liquefied natural gas carrier to compatriot LNG trading and power firm Jera.
+Japan’s shipping giant MOL has signed a new deal to charter one newbuild liquefied natural gas carrier to compatriot LNG trading and power firm, Jera.

-MOL said in a statement on Wednesday it has signed the long-term charter deal with a vessel operation management company funded by Jera.
+MOL said in a statement on Wednesday it signed the long-term charter deal with a vessel operation management company funded by Jera.

-MOL did not provide the duration of the charter.
+It did not provide the duration of the charter.

 It will be 299.4 meters long and 46.4 meters wide.

 MOL has a large number of LNG carriers on order at Hanwha Ocean and last year revealed charter deals for vessels being built at the shipbuilder and scheduled for delivery in 2025 and 2026.

 Earlier this year, MOL ordered one LNG carrier at Hanwha Ocean scheduled for delivery in 2027.